nobro/Domains2Ips/README.md

 Simple script that converts a list of domains/subdomains to DNS A Records (IPV4) and DNS AAAA Records (IPV6).

-Does optional JSON an HTML output also.
+Does optional JSON and HTML output also.

 Uses socket to get IPs so it is subject to locally configured resolver.